azamsharp/azamsharp.github.io/_posts/testing.md

 ### User Registration (Client)

 After validating the functionality of our registration endpoint, our next step will be to shift our focus to the client side.
-Rather than creating distinct network functions for various requests, such as login, registration, and fetching courses, we'll streamline our approach by introducing a JSON HTTPClient.
-This HTTPClient will take on the responsibility of handling network requests and delivering the model data to the caller.
+Rather than creating distinct network functions for various requests, such as login, registration, fetching courses etc we'll streamline our approach by introducing a JSON HTTPClient.
+This HTTPClient wll take on the responsibility of handling network requests and delivering the model data to the caller.
 You can find the implementation details of the HTTPClient below:

 ``` swift
 struct HTTPClient {